Where are the Botanical Gardens?

-The best and easiest to use list of botanical gardens in the United States and Canada is a site named ilovegardens.com.
+The best and easiest way to find a list of botanical gardens in the United States and Canada is to use a site named ilovegardens.com.
 It calls itself “A Treasury of Glorious Public and Private Gardens for Garden Lovers to Visit!”
 And it is.
 It lists over 1600 botanical gardens, arboretums, public gardens and other places where green things grow.
-Best of all, every entry includes a two or three sentence description of the garden spot.
+Best of all, each entry includes a two or three sentence description of the garden spot.

-Botanique.com is another good site for finding gardens in the US or Canada.
-Start by clicking on a map, and botanique.com takes you to a list of all the gardens, arboreta and nature sites in a state of province.
-Apart from botanical gardens, botanique.com also turns up lots of other green spots worth a visit.
+Botanique.com is another good site for finding gardens in the US and Canada.
+Start by clicking on a map, and botanique.com takes you to a list of all the gardens, arboreta and nature sites in a state or province.
+Because Botanique's database is so large and extensive, a search often turns up lots of lightly visited green spots worth a visit.

-The American Public Gardens Association (a.k.a., the American Association of Botanical Gardens) is the member association of public gardens, mainly in North America.
+The American Public Gardens Association is a member association of over 500 public gardens, nearly all in the United States.
 The American Public Gardens Association (APGA) includes a Garden Search feature that searches for the names and websites of gardens that are members of APGA.
-The search also promises to find specific gardens using a host of other criteria (e.g. Children's Garden, Japanese Garden, Art/Sculpture Garden), but I was disappointed with the spotty results returned by the specialized searches.
+The search can be done by garden name, state, or zip code.

-Still another good (and getting better all the time) source is Wikipedia's list of U.S. botanical gardens and its list of gardens outside the U.S.
+Still another good and colorful source is Wikipedia's list of U.S. botanical gardens and arboretums and its comprehensive list of botanical gardens in the world.

 With more than 1600 botanical gardens and arboreta in the world, which are the "best" ones?
 Garden keepers are understandably skittish about choosing.
-When I posed the question to the Botanic Gardens Conservation International, a membership organization of that offers support to botanical gardens in almost 100 countries, I was told "we have never ranked the botanic gardens of the world."
+When I posed the question to the Botanic Gardens Conservation International, a membership organization that offers support to botanical gardens in over a hundred countries, I was told "we have never ranked the botanic gardens of the world."

 Others are not so reluctant.